 As the Christian school strives to implement the Child Principle, it recognizes that all three of the Synoptic gospels tell adults to stop getting in the child's way.
-The Child Principle, as defined by Christian School Management (CSM), requires the Christian school to:
+The Child Principle requires the Christian school to:

-- Put the child first (be student-centered). - Instruct adults to meet the child where the child is first, before requiring the child to meet the adult where the adult is. - Recognize that authority is there to serve the child, not to lord it over the child.
+- Put the child first (be student-centered, the object of the school's mission purpose). - Instruct adults to meet and support the child where the child is first, and only then to challenge the child to meet the adult where the adult is. - Recognize that authority is there to serve the child, not to lord it over the child.

-We need to be clear that child-centeredness is operating with the child at the center under the authority of God.
+We are clear that child-centeredness means operating with the child at the center under the authority of God.
 Being child-centered should never be considered outside of the context of God's love and grace.
-First comes the recognition that we believe in God and that knowledge of God is primary: "Only be careful, and watch yourselves closely so that you do not forget the things your eyes have seen or let them fade from your heart as long as you live.
+First comes the recognition that we believe / trust in God and that knowledge of God is primary: "Only be careful, and watch yourselves closely so that you do not forget the things your eyes have seen or let them fade from your heart as long as you live.
 Teach them to your children and to their children after them" (Deuteronomy 4:9).
-The cry to not forget is key to our status as a religion that is embedded in a teleological history centered in incarnation, crucifixion, and resurrection.
+The cry to not forget is key to our status as a faith embedded in a teleological history centered in incarnation, crucifixion, and resurrection.